There are approximately 85 Indian Rupees (₹) to a pound and 65 to a US Dollar. Rupees are circulated in notes of 10, 20, 50, 100, 500 and 2000.

 Early morning and night temperatures in Northern India, especially from December through February can be quite low, often touching freezing point, adequate warm clothing should be carried.

-In wildlife parks neutral clothes are recommended.
+In wildlife parks, neutral clothes are recommended but there is no dress code as such to adhere to.
 Early morning game drives in open vehicles can be very cold – mittens, mufflers and layers of clothing are recommended.
 As the day progresses some layers can come off.

 At first glance, the driving system in India does seem completely bonkers!
 However, we assure you that there is a logic and system in place.